Ultimate Yakima Real Estate Investing Guide for 2026

 Wholesaling

-As a real estate wholesaler, you sign a sale and purchase agreement to buy a house that some other investors might need.
-When a real estate investor who approves of the residential property is found, the contract is assigned to them for a fee.
-The real buyer then settles the purchase.
-You are selling the rights to the purchase contract, not the house itself.
+As a real estate wholesaler, you enter a purchase contract to buy a house that some other real estate investors might be interested in.
+When a real estate investor who wants the residential property is spotted, the purchase contract is assigned to them for a fee.
+The property under contract is bought by the investor, not the real estate wholesaler.
+The wholesaler does not sell the property under contract itself — they just sell the purchase contract.

-The wholesaling mode of investing involves the employment of a title insurance firm that grasps wholesale purchases and is savvy about and engaged in double close transactions.
-Hunt for title companies for wholesalers in Yakima WA in HouseCashin’s list.
+The wholesaling form of investing includes the employment of a title company that understands wholesale deals and is informed about and engaged in double close deals.
+Look for wholesale friendly title companies in WA in HouseCashin's list.

 Factors to Consider